Bolivia in photos

 Home of the ancient Andes

-I got hooked on to its fascinating natural beauty, the colonial charm, its rich indigenous heritage and the troubles undertaken to explore this mesmerising destination.
-There is no doubt, that Bolivia was a challenge for me and I had to learn rudimentary Spanish to be able to travel easy.
-But, at the end of the trip, all those efforts faded away and only stunningly beautiful memories remained.
-In this post, I will try to sum up the magnificent destination called Bolivia and share some of my most interesting travel memories too.
-However being a grand South American queen, that it is, 1 single post might not be enough to capture its thrilling beauty to the fullest and my words may tumble ceaselessly into a series.
-Strangely, this no holds barred tumbling of emotions, roller coaster ride of experiences is quintessentially Bolivia as well…for otherwise how can you capture a country, which is one of the world‘s beautiful enigmas?
-Rough hewn around the edges, absolutely surreal in its natural beauty, frustratingly complex, vexing, rugged and more than slightly nerve racking, Bolivia is a true uncut diamond.
+I got hooked on its fascinating natural beauty, the colonial charm, its rich indigenous heritage, and the troubles undertaken to explore this mesmerising destination.
+There is no doubt that Bolivia was a challenge for me, and I had to learn rudimentary Spanish to be able to travel easily.
+But, at the end of the trip, all those efforts faded away, and only stunningly beautiful memories remained.
+In this post, I will try to sum up the magnificent destination called Bolivia and share some of my most interesting travel memories, too.
+However, being a grand South American queen, that is, 1 single post might not be enough to capture its thrilling beauty to the fullest, and my words may tumble ceaselessly into a series.
+Strangely, this no-holds-barred tumbling of emotions, roller coaster ride of experiences, is quintessentially part and parcel of Bolivia travel as well…for otherwise, how can you capture a country, which is one of the world‘s beautiful enigmas?
+Rough hewn around the edges, absolutely surreal in its natural beauty, frustratingly complex, vexing, rugged, and more than slightly nerve-racking, Bolivia is a true uncut diamond.

-NOTE – This post does not promote consumption of cocaine or any narcotic drug.
+NOTE – This post does not promote the consumption of cocaine or any narcotic drug.

 #travelbloggerindia #boliviatourism #southamerica #santacruzdelasierra